Posted on

 Ethical review

-reviewed by a body such as a research review committee or a human research
+That’s why any research involving human participants should be reviewed by a body such as a research review committee or a human research ethics committee (HREC).

-should be equal numbers of men and women and about a third from outside the institution.
+HRECs typically include eight or more members, of which there should be equal numbers of men and women and about a third from outside the institution.

-is to seek independent review of their proposal before they seek ethical approval.
+Which is why the first piece of advice I offer to any researcher is to seek independent review of their proposal before they seek ethical approval.
+Peer review is an invaluable contribution to the quality of any research proposal.

 Questions to ask